muazainal/muaz-zainal-photography/README.md

 - Expand gallery with new categories
 - Add contact form with collaboration invite
 - Future Gallery Enhancement: Arrange gallery images in a mood board style, allowing both landscape and portrait orientations to mix freely
+- New Enhancement: Add lightbox functionality so photos pop out when clicked, with scroll/navigation support